I am a remote freelance software developer living in Waterloo, Canada. I am also currently working on an unannounced

 I started programming back in sixth grade when I stumbled upon a "how-to-build-your-own-website" book in a public library.
 Back then, all I could make were simple HTML websites with fancy dropdown menus using Notepad and IE6.
 I later learned PHP and WordPress in high school and did some freelance work for my teachers.

 My favourite aspect about programming and ultimately what made me decide to pursue this as a career was the joy I get when I see the monitor change every time I modify my code.

 Interesting stuff I've done in school:

-- Contributed to the SPA frontend for a medical procedure editor using Backbone and Marionette
+- Built the initial frontend of Sana medical procedure editor using Backbone and Marionette for my capstone project (2015-2016)

 - Wrote a ray tracer such as refractions, bounded volume hierarchy optimization, depth of field, soft shadows, texture and bump mapping, etc. (July 2015)